Effect of Inversion Asymmetry on Bilayer Graphene's Superconducting and Exciton Condensates: Mean field theory for superconductivity and exciton condensation

-To realize bilayer graphene excitons condensate, we consider two bilayer graphene systems separated by a dielectric of thickness $d$ (see Fig.~\ref{F1device}).~\cite{PhysRevLett.110.146803,PhysRevB.78.121401,PhysRevB.77.233405,PhysRevB.78.121401,PhysRevB.77.233405,lutchyn2010d} The Fermi energy can be tuned by the top and bottom gates to ensure electrons(holes) in the top(bottom) layers.
-In the particle(hole) language, the electrons in the top layer pair up with holes in the bottom layer, forming an exciton, as shown in Fig.~\ref{F1device}.
-Particle-hole (PH) symmetry in exciton condensates plays the same role as time-reversal symmetry in superconductors.~\cite{PhysRevLett.101.256406} 2D crystals generally satisfy perfect particle-hole symmetry~\cite{PhysRevB.78.121401,PhysRevB.77.233405}, therefore, they are attractive candidates to realize double-layer exciton condensates.~\cite{PhysRevB.78.121401,PhysRevB.77.233405}
+Since indirect excitons in spatially separated electron-hole bilayer are protected from recombination~\cite{Eisenstein2004}, these systems are ideal platforms for exciton (electron-hole bound pair) condensation~\cite{PhysRev.126.1691}.
+To realize BLG excitons condensates, we therefore consider two BLG systems separated by a dielectric of thickness $d$ (see Fig.~\ref{F1device})~\cite{PhysRevLett.110.146803,PhysRevB.78.121401,PhysRevB.77.233405,PhysRevB.78.121401,PhysRevB.77.233405,lutchyn2010d}.
+The densities of electrons and holes in the upper or lower bilayer graphene can be tuned by an electric field applied perpendicular to the combined hetero-structure, as indicated in Fig.~\ref{F1device}~(a).
+The layers are gated separately with the gate potential ($V_{g},-V_{g}$) in the top and bottom layers.
+The gate potential is adjusted for a p-type Fermi surface(FS) in one layer nested with the n-type FS in the other layer.
+The setup in the figure allows independent control of the doping and layer potential.
+Electrons in the top layer pair up with holes in the bottom layer, forming excitons, and giving rise to a gapped spectrum as shown in Fig.~\ref{F1device}~(b).
+Particle-hole (PH) symmetry in exciton condensates plays the same role as time-reversal symmetry in superconductors~\cite{PhysRevLett.101.256406}.
+2D crystals generally satisfy perfect particle-hole symmetry~\cite{PhysRevB.78.121401,PhysRevB.77.233405}, and therefore they are attractive candidates to realize double-layer exciton condensates~\cite{PhysRevB.78.121401,PhysRevB.77.233405}.